-Good morning everyone, and welcome to Sparkle School, where together, we access our innate, iNtuitive wisdom as unique, self-valuing, and deeply Feeling women, and share who we are becoming in a safe, sensitive community.
+Good morning everyone, and welcome to NF Learning Lab, where together, we access our innate, iNtuitive wisdom as unique, self-valuing, and deeply Feeling women, and share who we are becoming in a safe, sensitive community.

 When it comes to making sense of the difference between work and play, one way to move beyond what we learned as children, is to think of work as activity that is arduous, or hard, and to think of play as activity that is easy, and fun.
 Another way, is to think of work as activity that involves delayed gratification, such as wealth or social status, and to think of play as involving immediate gratification during the activity itself like the ‘body high’ that comes with playing sports, or the thrill associated with winning a game.
 One thing is certain, though … that whatever our personal ideas about work and play might be, they will have been greatly impacted by the thoughts, beliefs, and practices we learned from our family of origin.

 In NF Learning Lab, we are very curious about how we can, each, become more self-directed in life, and more creative, and more fully expressed and fulfilled.
 So, it makes sense for us to consider one additional look at our two-sided, work-play coin.
 We might think of the ‘work’ side as being prescribed for us, by our society, our community, our boss, or initially, by adult members of our family of origin.
 And we might think of the ‘play’ side of our coin as offering us freedom, with plenty of room to explore and experiment, away from the expectations (and prying … and possibly ‘judging’) eyes of others.